ippas/imdik-zekanowski-sportwgs/README.md

 [anno.py](prepocressing/anno.py) - mts were annotated with genes, DANN, clinvar_gene_summary, clinvar_variant_summary
 [join-pca.py](preprocessing/join-pca.py) - PCA was run and a large, joint mt was saved

-## Analysis
+## Analysis (this analysis was run in Hail)

+- joint vcf with the GTS cohort was obtained from the GTS project
+- This vcf was then filtered according to the following criteria:

+repeatmasker track (+/- 2 bp from the edges) gnomad coverage (90% of samples with DP > 1) mean DP > 10 - to keep high quality variants only mean GQ > 60 - to keep high quality variants only max 3 samples with DP < 3
+max 3 samples with GQ < 30

+## Side analyses

 Annotations of vcf joint with the imdik-zekanowski-gts project and preliminary analyses were run in Jupyter notebooks in Hail.
 Preliminary analyses produced no meaningful results.
-Jupyter notebooks were run on Cyfronet with [this script](preprocessing/python-notebook.slurm).

 Additionally: on request from the collaborators a vcf with genes from mitocarta 3.0 was exported.